This is the online version our newsletter. You can download the print version here.

 1044 Western Ave.

-If you want an absentee ballot mailed to your home, your completed application must be received by the district clerk at least seven days before the vote – by Tuesday, May 11 at 4 p.m.
+If you want an absentee ballot mailed to you, the district clerk must receive your completed application at least seven days before the vote – by Tuesday, May 10 at 4 p.m.

-If you want to pick up your absentee ballot in-person at the district headquarters in Academy Park, you must have your completed application to the board clerk by 4 p.m. the day before the budget vote – Monday, May 17.
+If you want to pick up your absentee ballot in-person at the district headquarters in Academy Park, you must have your completed application to the clerk by 4 p.m. the day before the budget vote – Monday, May 16.

-All absentee ballots must be returned to the district clerk by 5 p.m. on the day of the vote – Tuesday, May 18.
+All absentee ballots must be returned to the clerk by 5 p.m. on the day of the vote – Tuesday, May 17.

-If voters do not approve the budget May 18, state law gives the Board of Education three options:
+If voters do not approve the budget, state law gives the Board of Education three options:

 - Put up the same proposal for another vote;

-- Present a revised budget for voter consideration; or
+- Present a revised budget proposal for voter consideration; or

 - Adopt a contingency budget.